-Landfill Gas-to-Energy Facility
+Landfill Gas-to-Energy Facility Description and Intent

 A landfill gas-to-energy facility is operating at the existing County owned and privately operated Prairie View Landfill.
-It is anticipated that the facility is designed to manage all landfill gas generated (e.g., currently destructs approximately 1,800 standard cubic feet per minute of landfill gas) with a gross capacity of 4.8 megawatts (MW) using 3 Caterpillar 3520 engines (net capacity of 4.56 MW).
+It is anticipated that the facility is designed to manage all landfill gas

+Reduces air pollutant emissions resulting from destruction of landfill gas generated (e.g., currently destructs approximately 1,800 standard cubic feet per minute of landfill gas) with a gross capacity of 4.8 megawatts (MW) using 3 Caterpillar 3520 engines (net capacity of 4.56 MW).
 The facility operates continuously year round (24 hours per day and 7 days per week), except for maintenance shutdowns.
 Estimated revenue in 2012 is \$441,000.
 The landfill gas (methane) is being used to generate electricity that off-sets grid derived, non-renewable-fuel generated electricity.
 Once fully built, the facility will provide 12.8 MW of electricity and approximately \$1.2 million annual in gas revenue, plus revenue sharing payments.